María Asunción Aramburuzabala: Family business

+Sports Venture

+Aramburuzabala and her family were part of the investment group led by Neeru Khosla and her family in the purchase of the Seattle Seahawks of the National Football League (NFL).
+Upon the sale of the team being finalized on September 3, 2026, Aramburuzabala became a minority owner of the team.

 Wealth

-With a net worth estimated at $6.2 billion, she is the sixth-richest person and second-richest woman in Mexico.
+As of January 2026 she had a net worth estimated at $9.1 billion.

 In October 2021, she was found to be implicated in the Pandora Papers, which uncovered the offshore hidden wealth of many around the world, in a similar manner as the Panama Papers.
 According to the Pandora Papers, Aramburuzabala acquired two private jets and transferred at least $40 million through a trust fund located in New Zealand, Sky Chariot Trust.

 Personal life

 In 1982, she married Paulo Patricio Zapata Navarro.
 They had two children, and they divorced in 1997.

 On 26 February 2005, she married Tony Garza, U.S. ambassador to Mexico, in a small religious ceremony in Mexico City.
 On 23 April, they had the civil ceremony near Valle de Bravo, west of Mexico City.
 U.S. First Lady Laura Bush attended.
 An estimated one-third of the guests were from Texas.
 The couple divorced in May 2010.